ahy3nz/graphene_build/README.md

 Constructs a bilayer-dna-graphene-water-ion system with the graphene arbitrarily rotated via `graphene_rotations.py`.
 Corresponding MDP file also written based on the graphene rotation and angle of attack.
+## Analysis
+Some scripts for analyzing and visualizing these systems